softkave/fimidara-server-node/notes/BUG.md

 - opening permissions for a folder first shows no permission groups
 - server error not shown in fields
 - input outline is truncated
+- delete resource should remove the resource from the list
+- server error when uploading large file, also it doesn't stop the upload

 ## CLI